Green Jobs: Good for People, Planet and Prosperity

 Finding 4

 Across all AMS, a range of incentives to create private sector demand and awareness for green jobs exist.
 These range from subsidies, tax exemptions, preferential investment treatment and various forms of regulation.
-The emerging status of most of these incentives mean they are relatively new, so there is no clarity and evidence of efficacy yet.
+The emerging status of most of these incentives means that they are relatively new, hence there is no clarity and evidence of efficacy yet.

 ASEAN Declaration on Promoting Green Jobs for Equity and Inclusive of ASEAN Community